99991/recreate/README.md

 # Using the index

-Recreate the file structure defined in `index.json` by linking files found anywhere in `source/`.
+Recreate the `data/` directory defined in `index.json` by linking files found anywhere in `source/`.
+The `source/` directory can be anywhere on your system.

 ```bash
 recreate --recreate index.json source/
 ```

 You can also specify multiple source directories.
-This is a common use case for deep learning projects, where multiple datasets (e.g. train/validation/test) may have to be placed at the correct location.
+This is a common use case for deep learning projects, where multiple datasets (e.g. train/validation/test) may have to be combined at a single location.
 The `recreate` tool makes this easy.
 You only have to point it to the datasets and it will link the files to the appropriate location.

 ```bash
 recreate --recreate index.json dataset1/ dataset2/ dataset3/ # and so on...
 ```

-Or let `recreate` search through the current directory.
+Or let `recreate` search through the current directory and it will automatically find any file that matches.

 ```bash
 recreate --recreate index.json .